 watercress words- exploring the HEART of mental health

-In an upcoming post, I’ll share about a woman entertainer and author who also confronted depression and won.
+In another post, learn about a woman singer and author who also confronted depression and won.

 I appreciate all of you who follow this blog; there are numerous other blogs to choose from so I am honored you chose to spend some time here.
 A special welcome to all my new followers from this past month.